2pinetwork/contracts/README.md

 an specific contract (Handler) that will keep a track of who transfer tokens via API.
 Other point about ArchimedesAPI is that instead of _distribute_ 2Pi tokens will swap them for want-tokens and re invest (or transfer to the referer in case of referral commision)

+## BridgedPiToken
+Will "emulate" the PiToken behavior.
+The idea is in other chains (via a bridge) deposit the bridged 2PiTokens in the BridgedPiToken and let Archimedes work "in the same way" that works in the "main network".

+### Note MintAndDeposit => Distributor rename
+This contract in the flow draw (below) mint and distribute, but in the current flow the contract just receive all the tokens and distribute like before.

 ## Contracts
 ![Contracts](https://github.com/2pifinance/contracts/blob/master/contracts.png?raw=true)